 The band’s plan was to return two days later, with no one realizing that they had come and gone.
 But when they returned to Walnut Ridge this time, the town was waiting with 200 to 300 screaming fans.
 That stop became the only town in Arkansas that the Beatles ever visited together.
 Walnut Ridge celebrates this little-known fact in a big way.
 In fact, USA Today released a list of the 10 best places to visit in the world for Beatles history, and there, along with Abbey Road itself, was Walnut Ridge.

 Your first stop in Walnut Ridge must be the Beatles Sculpture, it will get you in the perfect music mindset for the rest of your journey.
 The piece, entitled “The British Invasion of the Rock ’N’ Roll Highway,” depicts the group as they appear on the iconic Abbey Road album cover.
-Take a selfie with the Liverpool lads then head to Cavenaugh Park, a few blocks away, to find Guitar Walk, a 115 foot-long by 40-foot-wide guitar, is based on an Epiphone played by John Lennon.
+Take a selfie with the Liverpool lads then head to Cavenaugh Park, a few blocks away, to find the Guitar Walk, a 115 foot-long by 40-foot-wide guitar, based on an Epiphone played by John Lennon.
 The guitar features nine plaques dedicated to some of the country’s musical legends, including Conway Twitty, Johnny Cash, Elvis Presley, Jerry Lee Lewis, Sonny Burgess and Billy Lee Riley and other famous acts that played this circuit.
 The intro plaque features audio from Gov. Mike Beebe discussing growing up along Rock ’N’ Roll Highway and the importance music has played in the history of Arkansas.

 Check out the Lawrence County Library next, which houses the Argenta Collection, a large exhibit containing nearly 100 rare photos of the Beatles.
 Visit the airfield where the teens saw the Beatles back in the day at the WWII Wings of Honor Museum.
 If you can, plan your trip around the Beatles at the Ridge Music Festival, held each September, it has become one of the fastest-growing events in the region featuring musicians ans authors from all over the world.